 How To Get There

 The city of Essen doesn’t have a commercial airport.
-The closes one is in Düsseldorf, less than 30 kilometers southwest of the city center.
-It can be easily reached by public transport For instance, by the regional train S1 from the airport to Essen’s main train station.
+The closest one is in Düsseldorf, less than 30 kilometers southwest of the city center.
+It can be easily reached by public transport, for instance, by the regional train S1 from Essen’s main train station.

 Because of its location in the middle of Germany – and in all of Europe, for that matter, you can get to Essen quickly and easily by train, too.
 Train connections to many cities in Germany as well as in neighboring countries such as the Netherland, Belgium, and France are frequent.
 You can check timetables and prices on the website of the Deutsche Bahn, Germany’s national rail company.
 It’s available in eight languages.